THE ROOTS OF FLOW

 STYLES OF PRACTICE YOU’LL STUDY

-Hatha, Flow, Vinyasa, Power, Gentle, Ashtanga — you’ll be able to teach them all.
+Hatha Yoga, Flow, Vinyasa, Power, Gentle, Ashtanga, Chair Yoga — you’ll be able to teach them all.

-VINYASA KRAMA, SEQUENCING: This is the foundation that informs creative, purposeful class sequencing that allows you own unique style to take shape: flow, hatha, power yoga — you name it.
+Creative and purposeful class sequencing will help you grow into a confident guide, and allow your own unique style to take shape.
 Learn how to draw from your experience, movement studies, and intuition to adapt yoga to your diverse needs and those of your students through creative and intelligent sequencing.

 Our goal is to set you up on the path of deep study, to fuel your explorations into who you are, and what kind of teacher you want to become.